collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
-* you update the pull request branch locally (add, commit, create a message), merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub
+* Fetch pull request branch locally and checkout the branch, update, (add, commit, create a message), merge the pull request branch locally via command with the branch it is intended to change, and push to live branch on GitHub

-* Fetch pull request branch locally and checkout the branch fetch the pull request branch to your computer to run the code so that you can evaluate the proposed change.

 https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork
 * you make change, merge with intended branch and push to origin (follow instructions, live branch/deployed?)